derekhuangxd/CISC-499--Advanced-Undergraduate-Project/Readme.md

 ## Installation:
-Make sure you have Jupyter Notebook installed first.
+Make sure you have Jupyter Notebook and Git installed first.

-First download this collection and cd to the folder: (It requires you have git installed.)
+First download this collection and cd to the folder:
 In command/terminal:
 ```
 git clone https://github.com/JennySUNNN/CISC499-jupyternotebook-extension.git